Halima-DERRAHI/P14_HRnet/README.md

 - [Employee List-Performance Report - HRnet (Before)](https://github.com/Halima-DERRAHI/P14_HRnet/blob/main/performance-reports/view-jquery.pdf)
 - [Employee List-Performance Report - HRnet (After)](https://github.com/Halima-DERRAHI/P14_HRnet/blob/main/performance-reports/view.pdf)

+## Deployment

+The HRnet React application has been deployed.
+You can access it [here](https://p14-h-rnet-pink.vercel.app/).

 ## Conclusion
 This project aimed to convert HRnet from jQuery to React, focusing on performance, functionality, and maintainability improvements.
 The converted HRnet application and React components offer a modernized and efficient solution for employee management.